In an ideal world, all call centre issues would be resolved on first call.

 In the real world, this is not the case.
 The impact of repeat calls is clear: the need for extended talk time, leading to spiralling costs and reduced profitability.

-One answer to this problem is to employ speech analytics to increase FCR.
+One answer to this problem is to employ speech analytics to increase First Call Resolution (FCR).
 Today’s complex software makes possible sophisticated analysis of the speech of both parties – the call centre and the customer – to provide quantified and meaningful insights into why FCR is not happening, and the extent of the problem.
 It also helps get to the root cause of the issues, boosting return on investment.

 A Speech Analytics program will identify opportunities and risk.
 Even large scale organisations can benefit from these results through the use of proprietary software.